IveryChen/Foam-Artist-Gig-Finder/README.md

 You may also see any lint errors in the console.

 ## Known Bugs
-- Search bar functionality has not been implemented
+- Search bar and messaging functionality are not implemented
 - Once an image is liked, the red heart stays on, sometimes this is only triggered when the mouse hovers over